Child Care Certificate Program

 Or complete the application below and then fax it, mail it, or bring it to your local TDHS office.

-To make a request to transfer your child to a new provider, please submit information using this link: https://stateoftennessee.formstack.com/forms/provider_transfer_for
+For a parent/guardian requesting to transfer your child to a new provider, please submit information using the link here.

 Application for Child Care Payment Assistance/Smart Steps (HS-3408) - Instructions